-The Palace Gate Centre was formerly the Kennaways Wine Warehouse that was used for bottling wines and spirits until the 1970s.
-We know that the front of the building dates from 1743 as this year is shown in the decorative windows on the ground floor. one of the original windows showing the motif of grapes on a vine on a deep red glass is on display in the Centre reception.
+The Palace Gate Centre was formerly the Kennaways Wine Warehouse which was used for bottling wines and spirits until the 1970s.
+We know that the front of the building dates from 1743 as this year is shown in the decorative windows on the ground floor.
+One of the original windows showing the motif of grapes on a vine on a deep red glass is on display in the Centre reception.

 The warehouse was linked with the Kennaways bonded warehouse on the Quay; originally, many buildings in and around South Street had links with the Quay as Exeter was a busy port.

-When the warehouse closed in the 1970s, South Street Baptist Church which was next door to Kennaways, took the bold decision to buy it and change it into a community centre to serve the city.
+When the warehouse closed in the 1970s, South Street Baptist Church, which was next door to Kennaways, took the bold decision to buy it and change it into a community centre to serve the city.
 This was a change of strategy from the pre-war one of putting up signs opposite the warehouse warning of the evils of drink!

 With enormous effort and much sacrifice, the church worked to transform the building and connect it to the Baptist chapel on South Street.
 The Palace Gate Centre opened its doors in 1979.
-In partnership with the Baptist Union of Great Britain and other city centre churches South Street initiated new projects and groups, such as the Contact Club and the Palace Gate Project.
+In partnership with the Baptist Union of Great Britain and other city centre churches, South Street initiated new projects and groups, such as the Contact Club and the Palace Gate Project.
 From this work emerged St Petrock’s work with the homeless, Turntable furniture recycling project, Palace Gate Counselling Service and Exeter Community Initiatives.